 - Blast Cones explode and knock away everything in their blast radius.

-- Scryer's Blooms release vision-granting pollen in a large cone, revealing champions for 3 seconds, and other units for 12 seconds.
+- Scryer's Blooms release vision-granting pollen in a large cone, revealing champions for a few seconds, and other units for longer.

 Battle on Summoner's Rift isn't a deathmatch.
 Victory is achieved more by strategic and purposeful play than with flashy moves and high KDAs.
 This chapter will greatly prepare you for PvP!